Latisse - the Only Product Guaranteed to Produce Thicker, Fuller Lashes

 This isn’t hyperbole.
 The biological agent behind Latisse’s unique product – bimatoprost – is the only FDA-approved, scientifically-proven eyelash enhancer on the market.
 It’s natural to be skeptical of self-proclaimed miracle treatments, but Latisse is simply a good product which really works.

 The Answer To Your Question Is Yes, It Does Work

-Here at Richard and Armstrong Optometrists, we are happy to offer a service which is clinically proven to thicken, darken and increase the quantity of your eyelashes.
+At Armstrong Optometry & Associates, we are happy to offer a service which is clinically proven to thicken, darken and increase the quantity of your eyelashes.